microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/02-hardware.md

 ## 2.1 Kubernetes Targets ##

-Kubernetes and it's variants, can run on "bare metal" - a server-hardware system.
-You can also use a Hypervisor, such as VMWare or Hyper-V. In many companies, the IT infrastructure is completely virtualized, so this module covers the installation on that platform.
+Kubernetes and its variants can run on "bare metal" - a server hardware system.
+You can also use a Hypervisor, such as VMWare or Hyper-V. In many companies, the IT infrastructure is completely virtualized, so this module covers the installation using that platform.
 Most of the principles for deploying Kubernetes apply when carrying out the activity on non-virtualized hardware, and you'll learn the differences as you progress through the exercises.

 <p style="border-bottom: 1px solid lightgrey;"></p>